CooledCoffee/textminer/README.md

 **Hierarchical extraction**

-The real power of textminer is to do extraction.
+The real power of textminer is to do hierarchical extraction.

 	import textminer